-People commonly think that alcohol intoxication causes speeding.
+People commonly think that intoxication causes speeding.
 Or driving recklessly.
 Most think that it causes aggression such as fights, domestic violence, etc. And many think it causes people to act in sexually inappropriate ways.

 But intoxication does not cause people to do these things.
-Intoxication is often associated with these behaviors but doesn’t cause them.
+Intoxication is often linked with these behaviors but doesn’t cause them.
 The simple fact is that alcohol does not act on peoples’ brains to inhibit them.

 The Think-Drink Effect

-Research shows that drunken people have much greater control over their behavior than most people think.
+Research shows that drunken people have much greater control over their actions than most people think.
 For example, in some isolated societies people don’t think alcohol causes disinhibition.
 In those societies, intoxication doesn’t cause bad behavior.
 But when they “learn” that alcohol disinhibits, it does.
 That is, when intoxicated, they become disinhibited when intoxicated.1

 Dr. Robin Room explains that “Because intoxication is culturally regarded as causing obstreperous or evil behavior, getting drunk indeed has these effects and, to an extent, legitimates them.
-Adesire to be obstreperous many thus motivate a drunkenness episode.”2 One man in a violent offender program had a profound insight.
+A desire to be obstreperous may thus motivate a drunken episode.”2 One man in a violent offender program had a profound insight.
 “When I first came to your program I told you that I hit my wife because I was drunk.
 Now I realize that I drank so that I could hit her.”3 Dr. Scott Hampton is a violence prevention expert, He notes that in our society “Alcohol acts as a permission slip.”4 It gives us an excuse to do what would otherwise be unacceptable.
 “Don’t blame me, it was the alcohol that made me do it.”

 Research has long been done falsely convincing people that they have been drinking alcohol.
 When males falsely believe that they have been drinking alcohol, they tend to become more aggressive and sexual.
 And when men and women falsely believe that they have been drinking alcohol, they have greater sexual arousal from erotica.5 In doing so, they conform to societal beliefs about the effects of alcohol.6

 It’s not the alcohol, it’s the person who acts.
 The ancient Chinese proverb says, it well.
 Drunken behavior is the fault the person, not the alcohol.”
-Research now shows that the Chinese wisdom was correct.
+Research now shows that the Chinese wisdom is correct.

-Resources for Alcohol Intoxication Causes Speeding, Aggression, etc.?
+Resources: Alcohol Intoxication Causes Speeding, Aggression, etc.?